Off-Road Travel in Bayan-Ulgii, Mongolia

 Altai Mountains: Snow peaks, glaciers, and rivers.

-Khoton & Khurgan Lakes: Perfect for hiking and camping.
+Khoton and Khurgan Lakes: Perfect for hiking and camping.

 Tavan Bogd Mountains: Mongolia’s highest peaks and glaciers.